-Rubric Score Letter Grade Descriptor Below are optional performance descriptors - schools/teachers may use others 4.0 Α 3.7 A Above standard on grade-level course content 3.4 A- 3.3 B+ 3.0 В At standard on grade-level course content 2.7 B- 2.5 C+ Below standard on grade-level course content 2.3 С 2.0 C- 1.7 1.5 Fan Dalawa standard an are da lawal assura as estant 1.3 NP Far Below standard on grade-level course content 1.0 Final semester grade option only for scholars who have a D grade Note: These 2 D as an option in their IEP.
-Use 1.5 - 1.99 for the semester average codes are only range. to be used as A scholar is determined to not have completed enough content semester grades INC to receive a semester grade for a specific course due to illness or other unusual circumstance.
+Rubric Score Letter Grade Descriptor Below are optional performance descriptors - schools/teachers may use others 4.0 Α 3.7 A Above standard on grade-level course content 3.4 A- 3.3 B+ 3.0 В At standard on grade-level course content 2.7 B- 2.5 C+ 2.3 С Below standard on grade-level course content 2.0 C- 1.7 1.5 For Delay, standard or and level serves seekent 1.3 NP Far Below standard on grade-level course content 1.0 Note: These 2 codes are only to be used as semester grades D Final semester grade option only for scholars who have a D grade as an option in their IEP.
+Use 1.5 - 1.99 for the semester average range.
+INC A scholar is determined to not have completed enough content to receive a semester grade for a specific course due to illness or other unusual circumstance.
 An INC must be removed within six weeks of the next semester, or it becomes an "NP".

-Note: These 4 Х Excused missed assignment or standard not taught codes are only S Grade pending accommodation / designated support to be used on individual Z Assignment not submitted and/or blank (which includes only having a scholar's name on the paper) and is a grade of zero. assignments E Ethics violation and is a grade of zero.
+Note: These 4 codes are only to be used on individual Х Excused missed assignment or standard not taught S Grade pending accommodation / designated support Z Assignment not submitted and/or blank (which includes only having a scholar's name on the paper) and is a grade of zero. assignments E Ethics violation and is a grade of zero.